franklinqin0/blog/_posts/2019-12-30-Vim-customize.md

 excerpt: Write our own .vimrc!
 ---

-Following the [last article]({{ site.baseurl }}/Vim-commands) about how to use Vim w/o any customization or plugin, this article talks about how to customize Vim for better personal usage by writing a `.vimrc`.
+Following the [last blog]({{ site.baseurl }}/Vim-commands) about how to use Vim w/o any customization or plugin, this blog talks about how to customize Vim for better personal usage by writing a `.vimrc`.

 In Unix systems, we could create a hidden file (starting with `.`) `vim ~/.vimrc` for Vim or `vim ~/.config/nvim/init.vim`.
 In Windows, we set value of environmental variable `$MYVIMRC` and `vim $MYVIMRC`.